Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-inju-bank/mitigation.md

     balanceOf[msg.sender] = newBalance;
 }
 ```
+&nbsp;

-The first easily mitigation for this problem is implmeneting the correct CEI pattern, so it would prevent reentrancy because the balance is being set before sending the actual Ether
+The first easily mitigation for this problem is implmeneting the correct CEI pattern, so it would prevent reentrancy because the balance is being set before sending the actual Ether &nbsp;
+&nbsp;
 ```solidity
 function withdraw(uint256 _amount) public{
     // CHECK